 The Date underneath is that of the Declaration of Independence, and the words under it signify the beginning of the new American Æra which commences from that Date, concludes Charles Thomson about his accepted design of the Great Seal.

-Arguably, the picture on the left is not to suggest aprons or paganism; the Great Seal is associated with American executive powers.
-Charles Thomson, the author of the Great Seal design, was a staunch Presbyterian.
-He — same as many people, not only Presbyterian and me included — would not have a Sibyl for an elder.
-Let us mind that those pagan rituals relied on narcotics and burnt offerings.
+The Great Seal is associated with American executive powers.
+Arguably, the picture on the left does not suggest aprons or paganism.
+Charles Thomson himself was a Presbyterian.
+He — same as many people, me included — would not have a Sibyl for an elder.
+The rituals involved narcotics and burnt offerings.

-The phrase is sometimes mistranslated as “New World Order” by people who believe in a conspiracy behind the design; however, it does directly translate to “New Order of the Ages”, says Wikipedia.
+The phrase is sometimes mistranslated as “New World Order” by people who believe in a conspiracy behind the design; however, it does directly translate to “New Order of the Ages”.

 Accuse the senate; accuse the equestrian body, which at that time was united with the senate; accuse every order or society, and all the citizens; (…) at all events you would never have continued in this order, or rather in this city; (…) when I have been pronounced by this order to be the savior of my country; (…) when you, one single young man, forbade the whole order to pass decrees concerning the safety of the republic (…)

 Nowadays, the noun people means a group of human beings, or a nationality.
 As a group, it takes a plural verb: The people here all speak English.
-Only as a nationality or ethnicity, the noun may take on the plural itself: The peoples of Europe have formed a Union.
-Status does no longer decide on civil rights.
+As a nationality or ethnicity, the noun may take on the plural itself: The peoples of Europe have formed a Union.
+Status can no longer decide on civil rights.

 Seclorum looks a participal form (coming from an older participle), hence A New People Come (a new people to have become).
 The word Aera in Charles Thomson’s note refers to time in the modern sense of an era.

 I offer voluntary extra practice on American civics with my grammar book.
 Feel welcome to Scribd.